The annealing temperature is the temperature at which the PCR primers bind to the complementary template region, usually is between 50ºC to 68ºC.

 Ideally, the annealing temperature (Ta) should be 5ºC lower than the melting temperature (Tm), although check out the annealing temperature using the primer design software too.

 It is very important to know that the GC content of the primer also influences the annealing temperature too.
-Higher the GC content, higher the annealing temperature.
+Higher the GC content, the higher the annealing temperature.

 In order to understand this step more accurately, we have to understand what happens during higher and lower annealing temperatures.